mwakok/software_carpentries/python_workshop/README.md

 # Workshop notebooks

-These materials are generated during hands-on coding during the two workshop days.
+These materials are generated during the hands-on coding sessions over the two workshop days.
 The hands-on coding thus starts with an empty notebook.

 All simple examples that explain core concepts are writting in `python_part_1.ipynb` and `python_part_2.ipynb` for each day respectively.